IA Clarington Target Click 2025 Fund

 Learn more about IA Clarington Target Click 2025 Fund

 The performance data comparison presented is intended to illustrate the Fund’s historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
-The benchmark is a blend of FTSE Canada Universe Bond Index (70%) and MSCI World Index (30%).
+The benchmark is a blend of FTSE Canada All Government Bond Index (90%) and MSCI World Index (10%).
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
-The FTSE Canada Universe Bond Index is comprised of Canadian investment grade bonds and has significantly different portfolio duration characteristics.
-The FTSE Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada.
+The FTSE Canada All Government Bond Index consists of a selection of investment-grade Government of Canada fixed-income securities issued domestically in Canada.
+The FTSE Canada All Government Bond Index is comprised of Canadian investment grade bonds and has different portfolio duration characteristics.
 The MSCI World Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
 The MSCI World Index consists of 23 developed market country indices.
 The Fund’s market capitalization, geographic, sector and credit quality exposure may differ from that of the benchmark.
 The Fund’s currency risk exposure may be different than that of the benchmark.
 The Fund may hold cash while the benchmark does not.
 Overall, the Fund's bond and equity exposure can differ, because the Fund does not use a fixed ratio similar to the benchmark.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.
 On December 5, 2011, the portfolio manager changed.
 This change may have affected the Fund's performance.